SteeltoeOSS/Documentation/docs/7-management/10-%2floggers.md

 The default path to the Loggers endpoint is computed by combining the global `path` prefix setting together with the `id` setting from above.
 The default path is `/loggers`.

-The coding steps you take to enable HTTP access to the Loggers endpoint together with how to use the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging) differs depending on the type of .NET application your are developing.
+The coding steps you take to enable HTTP access to the Loggers endpoint together with how to use the Steeltoe Logging provider, differs depending on the type of .NET application your are developing.
 The sections which follow describe the steps needed for each of the supported application types.

 >NOTE: The Steeltoe logging provider is a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider from Microsoft.
 This wrapper allows querying defined loggers and modifying the levels dynamically at runtime.
-For more information, see the [Steeltoe Logging documentation](/docs/steeltoe-logging).

 ##### ASP.NET Core App

-Refer to the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the Loggers actuator to the service container, use the `AddLoggersActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointServiceCollectionExtensions.cs).
+To add the Loggers actuator to the service container, use the `AddLoggersActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the Loggers actuator middleware to the ASP.NET Core pipeline, use the `UseLoggersActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointApplicationBuilderExtensions.cs).
+To add the Loggers actuator middleware to the ASP.NET Core pipeline, use the `UseLoggersActuator()` extension method from `EndpointApplicationBuilderExtensions`.

-To add the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging) to the `ILoggerFactory`, use the `AddDynamicConsole()` extension method and update the `Program.cs` class as shown below:
+To add the Steeltoe Logging provider to the `ILoggerFactory`, use the `AddDynamicConsole()` extension method and update the `Program.cs` class as shown below:

 ```csharp
 using Steeltoe.Extensions.Logging;